kunalarora09/new-pull-request/anamika-manhas.md

 # Anamika Manhas
 ## Academics
-* Bachelor of Engineering in CS.
+* Bachelor of Engineering in CS in Chitkara University.
 * Aakash Educational Services Limited